corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 enum class OngoingExample { A, B, C }
 ```

-For the first evolution, two constants are added, D and E, both of which are set to default to C when not present
+For the first evolution, two constants are added, D and E, both of which are set to default to C when not present:

 ```kotlin
 @CordaSerializationTransformEnumDefaults (